emersonmello/mfap-installation-guide/doc/en/setup-local-dev.md

 ```

-5. To execute the application, in the menu click on `Gradle Tasks > conta > gretty > tomcatStart`
+5. To execute the application, click on `Gradle Tasks > conta > gretty > tomcatStart` in the menu.

 6. With the application running, generate the SP metadata file by accessing the URL `https://localhost:9443/conta/saml/web/metadata/getNewMetaData`, or using `curl` in the command line: `curl -X GET --user '%s:%s' https://localhost:9443/conta/saml/web/metadata/getNewMetaData --insecure > sp-metadata.xml`